WGRF: AC music and classic rock

-On January 4, 1985, WGRQ dumped its rock format and shifted to an adult contemporary format as WRLT, firing all but two of the WGRQ airstaff.
+On January 4, 1985, at 10 a.m., WGRQ dumped its rock format and shifted to an adult contemporary (AC) format as WRLT, firing all but two of the WGRQ airstaff.
 With the other rock station in Buffalo, 103.3 WPHD and its simulcast partner on 1400, maintaining a more modern focus (as it still does), a domino effect soon followed to fill the void for classic rock.
 WHTT flipped to a "classic hits" format, and rimshot signal 107.7 began playing classic rock as WBYR.

-On September 20, 1988, WRLT changed its call sign back to WGR-FM.
-It switched to classic rock and rehired most of its former DJs under the legendary "97 Rock" name.
-(By the end of the year, WHTT and AM 1400 both changed to oldies, while WBYR flipped to beautiful music.
+On September 20, 1988, WRLT changed its call sign back to WGR-FM, switched to classic rock and rehired most of its former DJs under the legendary "97 Rock" name.
+By the end of the year, WHTT and AM 1400 both changed to oldies, while WBYR flipped to beautiful music.
 Three years later, WGR-FM changed its call letters to the current WGRF.
-The station staff and format have largely been unchanged ever since.
+The station format has largely been unchanged ever since, with most of the staff remaining onboard for the next 27 years.

 From 1999 to 2013, WGRF was the flagship station of the Buffalo Bills Radio Network.
 Every game day, WGRF devoted hours to airing the game as well as pre-game and post-game shows.

 WGRF streamed its programming on the Internet until 2002, when it became economically unfeasible for some stations to continue their streams given changes in licensing and royalty agreements.
 In March 2006, Citadel launched an initiative that provided for the streaming of many of Citadel's stations.
 WGRF was among the first commercial stations in Buffalo to resume streaming after the earlier changes.